Mark Zuckerberg Fast Facts

 2008 - Cameron and Tyler Winklevoss and Divya Narendra settle their lawsuit against Zuckerberg.

-September 2010 - Donates $100 million to the Newark, New Jersey, public schools system.
+September 2010 - Donates $100 million to the Newark, New Jersey, public school system.

 October 1, 2010 - "The Social Network" is released.
 The film is a fictional version of how Facebook started.